choallin/sudoku/README.md

 - Display a sudoku
 - Create a new sudoku
 - Move in grid
+  - Move with multiplicators i.e. 7nc would move 7 columns to the right
 - Write digits
 - Remove digits
 - Quit program

 ### Roadmap

-- Move with multiplicators i.e. 7nc would move 7 columns to the right
 - Solve Sudoku
+- Read Sudoku from file and display it
+- Create QML GUI